Create the cutest snowman hoop ornament using buttons, ribbon and an embroidery hoop! A fun holiday craft for a snowy day :)

 Cut a piece of white felt the size of the hoop and adhere it to the back of the hoop using tacky glue or hot glue.
 Carefully trim any felt that hangs over the edges.

-Step Six: Add the cute snowman hats to the front of the hoop covering up the hoop hardware.
+Step Six: Add cute hats to the front of the hoop covering up the hoop hardware.
 I used stiff black glitter felt to create my hats and decorated them with polka-dot ribbon and red buttons!
 The stiff felt is great for this because the hat won’t flop over!

 Now is the time to add the ribbon bow if you want or fringe the edges of the scarf tails.

 The ornaments are finished!
 This really is a great craft for making multiples.
-After making these two ornaments, I find I have plenty of mini buttons, black glitter felt, fleece and glitter ribbon left over.
+After making these two ornaments, I have plenty of mini buttons, black glitter felt, fleece and glitter ribbon left over.
 I plan to grab a couple more hoops and snowman button sets with a good Joann coupon and make more of these cuties!

 Do have a printable pattern for the hat?